lubhub612/pipko-nimiq-miner/README.md

-# Pipco Nimiq Miner
+# Pipko Nimiq Miner

-This is Pipco Nimiq Miner, using self-designed Nimiq mining protocol.
+This is Pipko Nimiq Miner, using self-designed Nimiq mining protocol.

 ## Usage
 ``` bash